raguay/LaunchScripts/README.md

 Once loaded, use the `set script directory` command to set a directory where all your scripts will be placed.
 The default location is `~/bin`.
 Then use the other commands to interact with the scripts.

+Then use the `set shell script` command to set your shell's initializing script.
+You can give it `~/.zshrc` and it will expand out the home directory okay.
+This is used to keep a consistant environment when executing scripts.
+It is necessary to properly run the `launch npm script` command.

 #### HotKeys Set

 None set.